Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 ### 2. SET USEFUL INKSCAPE PREFERENCES:

 **Before opening or importing an existing SVG file**, It's useful to configure some basic Inkscape Settings.
 Below are tips for setting basic units, workspace dimensions, interaction and document properties, and creating grids to guide “pixel-perfect” design.
 The Inkscape Preferences menu is available under Inkscape->Settings.
-Preferences that are particlarly useful are:
+Preferences that are particlarly useful -- some that avoid irritating problems and some that you'll probably revisit often as you work -- are included below:

 * Inkscape->Preferences->Imported Images: make sure SVG import mode is set to “include”.
 * Inkscape->Preferences->Imported Images: make sure that import and export resolution is the standard 96 dpi.
+* Inkscape->Preferences->Imported Images: select 'Ask about linking and scaling when importing'.
 * Inkscape->Preferences->Interface->Grids: set the grid units to px; and set Origin X and Y = 0.0, Spacing X and Y = 1.0, and a grid line every 1 px.
 * Inkscape->Preferences->Interface->Color Selector: choose the types of color selectors you'd like to have access to.
 * Inkscape->Preferences->Behavior->Steps: set/re-set arrow key translation & rotation metrics to match the kind of big or small nudges you need.